TomElRumi/COVID-19-Social-Monitoring/src/site/introduction.md

 ---
 title: Introduction
 layout: layouts/base.njk
-subtitle: COVID-19 Social Monitoring Toolkit
+subtitle: What is social monitoring and why is it useful?
 ---

-## What is social monitoring and why is it useful?

 ### COVID-19 is a watershed moment for journalism.
 Social distancing, self-isolation, quarantines and lockdowns mean that all journalists suddenly need new, digital reporting tactics and workflows to do their jobs.
 Many don’t know where to begin.